Neemias Queta

-Neemias Esdras Barbosa Queta (/nI'mi@s 'keIt@/; born 13 July 1999) is a Portuguese professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
+Neemias Esdras Barbosa Queta (/nI'mi@s 'keIt@/; /pt-PT/; born 13 July 1999) is a Portuguese professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
 He started playing basketball in 2009 for Barreirense and later played college basketball for the Utah State Aggies.
 A 7 ft, 250 lb center, he was selected with the 39th overall pick in the 2021 NBA draft, being the first Portuguese player ever drafted.
 He became the first ever player from Portugal to play in the NBA on 17 December 2021.
-Queta won a championship as part of the 2023-24 Boston Celtics.
+Queta won a championship as part of the 2023–24 Boston Celtics, who gave him the nickname "Neem the Dream".

 Early life and career

-Queta was born in Lisbon, Portugal to Bissau-Guinean parents Mica and Djaneuba Queta.
+Queta was born in Lisbon, Portugal, to Bissau-Guinean parents Mica and Djaneuba Queta.
+His parents fled Guinea-Bissau because of a civil war and moved to Portugal which was a safe haven for displaced Bissau-Guineans.
+Queta's father worked as a businessman who regularly travelled to Europe for work and his mother worked as a chef.
 He was raised in Vale da Amoreira, in the municipality of Moita.
 He began playing youth basketball at age 10 with Barreirense after following his older sister to a tryout.
+He is the cousin of Wolverhampton Wanderers player Mateus Mane.

 On 29 August 2018, Queta signed to play college basketball for the Utah State Aggies in the United States.

 College career

-On 19 November 2018, Queta recorded 24 points, 9 rebounds, and 5 blocks in an 80–63 win over Saint Mary's.
+On 19 November 2018, Queta recorded 24 points, 9 rebounds and 5 blocks in an 80–63 win over Saint Mary's.
 As a freshman, he averaged 11.8 points, 8.9 rebounds and 2.4 blocks per game, earning Second-team All-Mountain West, Freshman of the Year and Defensive Player of the Year honors.
 He set the program single-season record with 84 blocks.
 He declared for the 2019 NBA draft before withdrawing and returning to college.
 Queta missed the first nine games of his sophomore season with a knee injury.
 As a sophomore, he averaged 13 points, 7.8 rebounds and 1.7 blocks per game, repeating on the Second-team All-Mountain West and All-Defensive Team.

 On 17 February 2021, Queta posted a career-high 32 points and 10 rebounds in a 79–70 loss to Boise State.
 On 12 March, he tallied 18 points, 14 rebounds and a school-record nine blocks in a 62–50 win against Colorado State at the Mountain West tournament semifinals.
 In his junior season, Queta averaged 14.9 points, 10.1 rebounds, 3.3 blocks and 2.7 assists per game.
 He was named to the First-team All-Mountain West and Defensive Player of the Year.
 Queta was one of four finalists for the Naismith Defensive Player of the Year Award.
 He broke his own program blocks record, ranked third nationally in blocks per game, and left as Utah State's all-time leader in blocks.
 On 29 March, Queta declared for the 2021 NBA draft, forgoing his remaining college eligibility.